The need for quantization#

 Solution:

-First, convert the energy of the photon from electron volts (eV) to joules (J):
+First, convert the energy of the radiation from electron volts (eV) to joules (J):

 Now, use Planck’s equation to relate the energy \(E\) of the photon to its wavelength \(\lambda\):